Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Running through AA1.md

 # Part 2: Running through AA1

-After the boot, you will observe the green heart LED flashing at You can log in via username is *root*, and the password is *root*.
+After the boot, you will observe the green heart LED flashing along the SOM fan at LED,

+In Tera Term, you will see a Linux window boot open, and you can log in via username is *root*, and the password is *root*.

-After opening the console, the Linux prompt will open and you can enter the following commands to execute the Smart Camera Application:
+The Linux prompt will open and you can enter the following commands to execute the Smart Camera Application:

 ```
-Xmutil.py listapps
 Xmutil.py loadapp AA1
 ```

+If you have an HDMI or DP monitor connected to the board, you will see the following image appear on your screen.

 You can use `xmutil.py lisapps` to see what other applications exist.